 The cuisine of England has several unique attributes but it shares a lot of similarities with the rest of British cuisine.
 There is also a variety of foreign influences to the English cuisine such as curry (from the Indians), as well as a combination of Italian, French and Chinese cuisines.

 Cafes and tea shops are aplenty in England.
 In fact, those who travel to England should never miss a visit to one of the local tea shops.
-After all, tea is highly embedded into the English culture.
-Traditional cafes in England are known for serving breakfast food all the day such as mashed potato, bacon, fried egg and black pudding.
+After all, tea is highly embedded in the English culture.
+Traditional cafes in England are known for serving breakfast food all day such as mashed potato, bacon, fried egg, and black pudding.

 Pubs are also quite popular in England.
 Pub foods are therefore a favorite among the locals.
 The emphasis with pubs though is on the drinks served; hence, most of the food served at pubs are snack foods that range from burgers to pizzas to pork scratchings.
 Fish and chips is also a popular fare in England, especially in pubs.